The Commandment to Establish Courts Based on Torah Law

 When One Side Refuses

-Can a Religious Jew be a Judge
+Can a Religious Jew be a Judge in a Secular Court?

 On the other hand, there are rabbis who hold that when the goal is to improve the situation, it is permitted to be appointed a judge, since it is not the judge who is guilty of setting-up the foreign judicial system.

 In my humble opinion, everything depends on the judge’s outlook.
-If he objects to the situation, and does not hide this fact, attempting to correct it wherever possible, then his appointment is worthwhile.
+If he objects to the situation, and does not hide this fact, attempting to correct it wherever possible, then his appointment is valuable.
 Of course, he cannot breach his promise to rule according to the non-religious law, but in numerous cases the law is given to various interpretations.
-Just as non-religious judges stretch their interpretations to the extreme, non-religious side, so too, he is allowed and even obligated to stretch the interpretation of the law as far as possible to the direction of Torah law.
-If, however, he tries to fit into the system, attempting to be loyal to its character, even if occasionally he adorns his decisions with verses from the Torah and words of the Sages – he is a partner to ‘chilul Hashem’ (profaning God’s Name), and in a certain respect, his sin is even greater, for having been aware of the severity of the prohibition, he nevertheless chose to participate in it.
+Just as non-religious judges stretch their interpretations to the extreme, non-religious side, so too, he is allowed, and even obligated, to stretch the interpretation of the law as far as possible to the direction of Torah law.
+If, however, he tries to fit into the system, attempting to be loyal to its character, even if occasionally he adorns his decisions with verses from the Torah and words of the Sages – he is a partner to ‘chilul Hashem‘ (profaning God’s Name), and in a certain respect, his sin is even greater, for having been aware of the severity of the prohibition, he nevertheless chose to participate in it.

-At this point, it would be proper to praise those judges who sanctify God’s Name, and admonish those who profane it; however, I am not appropriately familiar with the character of the various religious judges’ decisions, and therefore I will abstain from writing my thoughts, which are not fully confirmed.
+At this juncture it would be proper to praise those judges who sanctify God’s Name, and admonish those who profane it; however, I am not appropriately familiar with the character of the various religious judges’ decisions, and therefore I will abstain from writing my thoughts, which are not fully confirmed.

 Rabbi Mordechai Eliyahu’s Opinion

-In a similar way, our teacher and rabbi, the Rishon L’Tziyion, Rabbi Mordechai Eliyahu, of blessed memory, wrote: “In the given situation, there is importance and benefit for a religious [Jew to be a] judge, similar to [the need for] lawyers and religious media reporters who will raise the voice of the Torah in all the sectors of life, in particular, that the media should hear their voice, explaining and clarifying the ways of the Torah and its laws” (T’chumim, pg.
+In a similar way, our teacher and rabbi, the Rishon L’Tziyion, Rabbi Mordechai Eliyahu, of blessed memory, wrote: “In the given situation, there is importance and benefit for a religious [Jew to be a] judge, similar to [the need for] lawyers and religious media reporters who will raise the voice of the Torah in all sectors of life, in particular, that the media should hear their voice, explaining and clarifying the ways of the Torah and its laws” (T’chumim, pg.
 244).

 An Argument and an Answer

-Argument: Regarding a portion of the long list of decisions which you mentioned in last week’s article, in which the Supreme Court decided in contradiction to Jewish and national ideals, even a Torah court would have been forced to decide in contradiction to our security needs, due to the fact that Israel is also dependent on world opinion, and therefore, obligated to maintain its accepted rules.
+Q: Regarding a portion of the long list of decisions which you mentioned in last week’s article, in which the Supreme Court decided in contradiction to Jewish and national ideals, even a Torah court would have been forced to decide in contradiction to our security needs, due to the fact that Israel is also dependent on world opinion, and therefore, obligated to maintain its accepted rules.

-Answer: The judges weren’t chosen to worry about our international relations.
+A: The judges weren’t chosen to worry about our international relations.
 They are meant to make decisions according to the law and justice only.
 The members of Knesset and the government were chosen to deal with the security of the State of Israel, and if they think we need to pass ordinances or laws – that’s their job.

 In actuality, the majority of the court’s decisions which I mentioned last week were made without legislation.
 In many cases, it was even clear that there was no chance of passing such laws in the Knesset.
-Nevertheless, the courts have placed themselves above the legislators and the nation, and decided these issues according to the non-religious, Western outlook which presently presides.
+Nevertheless, the courts have placed themselves above the legislators and the nation, and have decided these issues according to the non-religious, Western outlook which presently presides.